-There are various degrees of severity associated with a text neck, based on how far forward the head is pushed.
+There are various degrees of severity associated with a text neck, based on how far forward the cervical spine is pushed.
 The position of the head is important, as the further away it is from where it should be, the greater the weight and pressure that is applied on a specific portion of the neck.

 How to Recognise Text Neck